pywbem/pywbemtools/docs/pywbemclicommands.rst

 Instance delete command
 ^^^^^^^^^^^^^^^^^^^^^^^

-The ``instance delete`` command deletes an instance defined by the :term:`INSTANCENAME` argument in a namespace defined by either the ``--namespace`` option or the general ``--default-namespace``.
-The form of INSTANCENAME is determined by the ``--interactive`` options and must be either:

-* a string representation of a CIMInstanceName as defined by a :term:`WBEM URI`
-* A class name in which case pywbemcli will get the instance names from the WBEM server and present a selection list for the user to select an instance name :ref:`Displaying CIM instances/classes or their names`
+The ``instance delete`` command deletes a CIM instance.

+The instance can be specified in two ways:

+* By specifying an untyped WBEM URI of an instance path in the ``INSTANCENAME`` argument.
+The namespace of the instance is the namespace specified in the WBEM URI, or otherwise the namespace specified with the ``-namespace``/``-n`` command option, or otherwise the default namespace of the connection.
+Any host name in the WBEM URI will be ignored.
+  For details, see :ref:`Specifying the INSTANCENAME command argument`.

+* By specifying the ``--interactive`` command option and a class name in the ``INSTANCENAME`` argument.
+The instances of the specified class are displayed and the user is prompted for an index number to select an instance.
+The namespace of the instance is the namespace specified with the ``-namespace``/``-n`` command option, or otherwise the default namespace of the connection.
+  For details, see :ref:`Interactively selecting INSTANCENAME`.

-The following example deletes the instance defined by the explicit instance name (Note the extra backslash (see :term:`backslash-escaped` required to escape the double quote on the terminal):
+The following example deletes an instance by specifying its instance name.
+Note the extra backslash (see :term:`backslash-escaped`) that is required to escape the double quote on the terminal:

 .. code-block:: text